UWTSDStudents/productdev/README.md

 Each job contains a number of steps (actions) each of which is executed in sequence.
 # ci.yaml
-This workflow file executes if the main branch changes on the productdev repo It contains 1 job and a number of steps
+This workflow file executes if the main branch changes on the productdev repo It contains 1 job that performs a number of steps
-1. Checkout the head of the productdev repo (the repo containing the ci.yaml file)
+1. Checks out the head of the productdev repo (the repo containing the ci.yaml file)
-2. Log into Azure using the registed app and federated credentials (the most secure approach).
+2. Logs into Azure using the registed app and federated credentials (the most secure approach).
-3. Update the azure.bicepparam file so that it has the correct AZURE_SERVICE_PRINCIPAL_ID and SWA_GITHUB_PERSONAL_TOKEN values
+3. Updates the azure.bicepparam file so that it has the correct AZURE_SERVICE_PRINCIPAL_ID and GITHUB_PERSONAL_TOKEN values
-4. Deploy the azure.bicep file with the azure.bicepparam file
+4. Deploys the azure.bicep file using this the azure.bicepparam file
+5. Creates the site credentials
+5. Stores the site credentials in a GitHub secret
+6. Enables code deployment (which needs these site credentials)
-5. Logout of Azure (not sure this is strictly needed)
+5. Logs out of Azure (not sure this is strictly needed)